Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 | 40d | 4,246 | 60.88% | [57.67%, 64.01%] | +0.961% | 4.74 | 2.2e-6 | STRONG PASS |

 Verdict tiers: FAIL — no significant edge at the 5% level.
 MARGINAL — edge near the threshold of statistical significance.
 PASS — clear statistical significance at 95% confidence.
 STRONG PASS — edge at p-values well below 0.001.
 The 20-day row additionally passes a 9-test extended validation stack (see Wyckoff Daily).
+8 are published with full proof; 1 is retained internally for engine confidentiality.

 Why 20 days is the published hold

 The published hold is 20 days.
-40d shows a larger per-signal alpha (+0.961% vs +0.509%) but is not adopted because (a) the full 9-test validation stack is complete only at 20d, and (b) substituting 40d in the combined portfolio simulation adds +€1,864 (+0.11 pp CAGR) over 2006-2026 — within the seed-variance noise band.
+40d shows a larger per-signal alpha (+0.961% vs +0.509%) but is not adopted because the full 9-test validation stack is complete only at 20d.

 Tested horizon vs published hold